stevejbickley/arcbita-geek-seminars/sessions/TEMPLATE/README.md

 ### Licensing & attributions
 - **Content license:** CC BY 4.0
 - **Code license:** MIT
-- **Preferred citation:** Speaker, "Title", ARC BITA Geek Seminars, 2025-08-22.
+- **Preferred citation:** Speaker, "Title", ARC BITA Geek Seminars, YYYY-MM-DD.
 Available at: URL
 - **Third-party assets:**
-  - (list any external items with their licenses)
+  - (list any external items with their licenses, typically "Not applicable or cited/attributed within slides.")

 > Per-session licensing and citations are set here by the session lead.
 If not specified, defaults apply: Content **CC BY 4.0**, Code **MIT**.
 Only license materials you own or have rights to share.
+For more information on licensing options: https://creativecommons.org/licenses/#australia-25.

 ---

 ### Changelog
 - 2025-08-22: Initial version of template README.md file created by Dr. Steve Bickley.
 - 2025-09-01: Revised version of template README.md file by Dr. Steve Bickley.
+- 2025-10-15: Minor updates to template README.md file by Dr. Steve Bickley.

 ---